explainers-by-googlers/prefer-no-speculative-parsing/README.md

 ### A `<meta>` tag version

-While a `meta` header is in some cases easier for web developers to add to their page than a header, it would make the behavior of such a directive unpredictable.
+While a `meta` element is in some cases easier for web developers to add to their page than a header, it would make the behavior of such a directive unpredictable.
 It will also add further complexity in determining how such a directive would work given the placement and timing of itself against resources specified in the HTML.
 This option has been considered and rejected.

 ### Use of `Content-Security-Policy` meta tag as a work-around